Auto On / Auto Off

 Lighting timers have long been used to deter burglars from capitalizing on your absence.
 However, as any viewer of the movie HOME ALONE knows, even burglars as dimwitted as the Wet Bandits can recognize that a home's lights are turning on and off at the same time every day.
 For that reason, many programmable timers have a random function, creating the effect of a human being - in all our inconsistency - controlling the lighting, rather than a sophisticated lighting automation system.

 Digital timers also allow you consume less energy and therefore save money.
 Whether it is because we want a bright future for our grandkids' grandkids or just want to limit the stream of money flowing out of bank accounts and into our sprinkler systems (and, by the way, these two are far from mutually exclusive), more people are incorporating some level of automation into their lighting and electrical needs in the home and at work.

 Most of us are familiar with plug-in timers: We have used them for years to program our lamps, either for security or convenience.
 However, plug-in timers can also be used to control outdoor electronic mechanisms like landscape lighting, holiday lights, floodlights, and sprinkler systems.
 They are also great for controlling electronics, lamps, and appliances.
-Automatic plug-in timer switches are extremely versatile: They can be moved around inside and outside the house with ease, and this is the main difference you should consider when deciding what kind of timer you need.
+Automatic plug-in timer switches are extremely versatile, can be moved around inside and outside the house with ease, and even controlled wirelessly with smartphone enabled products.